Why It’s Time for a Name Change

 The Academy is a 503 (c) corporation.
 As you know, corporations may change their names but still deliver the same product.
 Bell Telephone became AT&T, Anderson Consulting became Accenture, and so forth.

 The DABCO and DACO credentials are not going away.
 On your curriculum vitae, you can state whether you are a DABCO or DACO.
 However, there will be a period of grandfathering where you may wish to change from DABCO or DACO to DIANM and a Fellow of the International Academy of Neuromusculoskeletal Medicine (FIANM) with the country initials in parenthesis.
 You cannot use any of these two groups of letters together.
 If you wish to use the new credentials, you may obtain a new Academy membership certificate which states that you are a “Fellow of the International Academy of Neuromusculoskeletal Medicine.”
 Additionally, you may obtain a new certificate with the credential “Diplomate of the International Academy of Neuromusculoskeletal Medicine.”
-The cost of each certificate is $30.
+If you wish to have a new DIANM certificate, please click here.

 All state and national chiropractic organizations will be notified of our name change beginning this week.
 NCMIC and other chiropractic businesses will also be notified.